kippt/kippt-firefox/README.md

 Originally created by @thierrylemoulec

+## Install

+You can install the extension manually or from the [Mozilla Addons](https://addons.mozilla.org/en-US/firefox/addon/kippt/)

 ## TODO

 * Add content scripts and events to close the extension after a successful save